 Sadly, most of us don’t experience this ideal and uninterrupted progression.
 We reach adulthood struggling with our dis-ease or discontent.
 At best, we wish we were happier at work or at home, at worst we self medicate that dis-ease with substances or behaviors to numb it.

 Thankfully if motivated by our discontent, we can all choose change.

 Whether the dis-ease is in your personal or work life there are stories for you here.

-That is “servant leadership”.
+That is the call to “servant leadership”.